Maternity Shared Care

 Become a Shared Care GP

-Brisbane South PHN, in partnership with Metro South Health (MSH), offers programs for GPs to provide shared antenatal care with Redland, Logan and Beaudesert Hospitals, and an affiliated pathway for GPs to practice shared antenatal care with the Mater Mothers’ Hospital (MHH).
+Brisbane South PHN, in partnership with Metro South Health (MSH), offers programs for GPs to provide shared antenatal care with Redland, Logan and Beaudesert Hospitals, and an affiliated pathway for GPs to practice shared antenatal care with the Mater Mothers’ Hospital (MMH).

-Completing the MSH Alignment 1 workshop will enable you to participate in the Maternity Shared Care Alignment Program with Logan, Redland and Beaudesert Hospitals, and provide a pathway to accessing the MMH Online Bridging program.
+Completing the MSH Alignment 1 seminar will enable you to participate in the Maternity Shared Care Alignment Program with Logan, Redland and Beaudesert Hospitals, and provide a pathway to accessing the MMH Online Bridging program.

 GPs who have already completed an alignment with MMH can maintain alignment by attending other MMH programs, Alignment 2 or 3.
-For updates on MMH Maternity Shared Care course information, please click on the link below.

 Maternity Shared Care Online Bridging Program